 The first trees we bought (and we have three of these) are Cherry Shirofugen (or Prunus Shirofugen to give them their proper title).
 Each Spring I look forward in earnest to the gradual awakening of the blossom on these trees when the tightly wrapped buds just unfurl into the most glorious white/blush blossom that hang in clusters from long stalks.
 They bloom in April/early May and the blossom stays on the trees for 3 to 4 weeks.
 As the time passes, they change in colour to a beautiful purple/pink before being swept away by the southerly winds which sometimes blow a gale through our garden.
 These cherry trees grow to 25ft high x 30ft wide so quite a substantial size

 Recently, we invested in the latest additions to our collection – Cherry Kanzan (Prunus Kanzan).
 This is, I think one of the most common varieties you will see as you travel around!
 It has masses of stunning pink blossom.
-This tree will grow to approx 30ft high x 30ft wide so perhaps not suitable for smaller gardens.
+This tree will grow to approx 30ft high x 30ft wide over their lifetime, if given the space so perhaps not suitable for smaller gardens.

-This week saw the start of our very own ‘Hanami’ or ‘flower viewing’ (the ancient tradition in Japan of celebrating the domestic cherry tree) when all of our cherry trees burst into bloom!
-There is no prettier sight in the morning than looking out of the kitchen or bedroom windows and seeing the beautiful blossom especially as most of my other flowering plants are only waking up after the very long Winter we’ve had this year.
+This week saw the start of our very own ‘Hanami’ or ‘flower viewing’ (the ancient tradition in Japan of celebrating the domestic cherry tree) when some of our cherry trees burst into bloom!
+It is just the loveliest sight in the morning looking out of the kitchen or bedroom windows and seeing the beautiful blossom especially, as most of my other flowering plants are only waking up after their Winter sleep!

 Ornamental Cherries blossom while still young and are very quick to mature.
-Yes, the flowering period is short and even shorter if they are lashed by heavy rain or winds but they are so worth it!
 From what I have read over the years, I believe there are early, mid and late flowering varieties which if chosen correctly can give an overall flowering period of 8 weeks (I’m no expert so would suggest you speak to someone at your local garden centre/nursery for details of what to pick to get the maximum length of flowering time)

 If size is an issue in smaller gardens, then there are also columnar varieties available – Prunus Amanogawa is one I have come across (upright clusters of shell pink flowers).
 This I believe, can grow to heights of 25ft but with a spread of only 12ft.